canonical/opendkim-operator/docs/explanation/charm-architecture.md

 graph TD;
     user[User] --> posfix-relay[postfix-relay];
     subgraph " "
-	    posfix-relay[postfix-relay] <-->|milter| opendkim
+	    posfix-relay[postfix-relay] <-->|milter| OpenDKIM
     end;
     posfix-relay[postfix-relay] --> other-smtp-server
 ```

-The OpenDKIM charm provides DKIM signing and validation for other charms, and will integrate with charms like `postfix-relay` and `smtp-relay`.
+The OpenDKIM charm provides DKIM signing and validation for other charms, and will integrate with charms like `postfix-relay`.

 ## Metrics